Lissa loves finding new and creative ways to make money, and she is working towards becoming debt-free.

 Framed Prints and Canvases

 Certain minimum image sizes in pixels are recommended, so your image doesn't come out blurry or distorted on your products.
 Here are the sizes for wall art and cards.
 If you would like to see more image dimensions and formats for other products, read Byron's guide to resize your images to fit those products.

 Payment on Redbubble

 Redbubble pays through PayPal or direct deposit to a US, UK, or Australian bank account, and pays artists that have earned the previous month on the 15th of the current month.
 Choose the currency you would like to be paid in wisely because you cannot change this later.

 You can edit your payment information by going to your profile and clicking Edit Payment Details.
-Through the dashboard you can also change your product pricing, which will affect the amount of royalties you receive.
+Through the dashboard, you can also change your product pricing, which will affect the number of royalties you receive.
 The pricing on individual works can be changed by editing them.

 You may have reached this page wondering if Redbubble is a legitimate way to earn money online.
 From my experience with Redbubble, yes, it is legit and safe, since my payments have all arrived on time and the site is secured, keeping your payment information out of the hands of hackers.

 Joining Groups and Entering Challenges